tbrowder/nwflug/Computer-Tech-NWF/computech19/my-presentations/src/02-intro2linux.md

 on the Internet.

-My group, the Northwest Florida Linux User Group (NWFLUG), meets monthly, and we have an installation meeting (by appointment only) on the third Monday of every month.
+My group, the Northwest Florida Linux User Group (NWFLUG), meets monthly on the first Monday, and we have an installation meeting (by appointment only) on the third Monday of every month.

 Check out our website at <**<https://nwflug.org>**>.